Mnwa/io-pipe/README.md

 ![docs.rs](https://img.shields.io/docsrs/io-pipe)
 ![Crates.io License](https://img.shields.io/crates/l/io-pipe)

-This library add a thread safe way to create multi writers and single reader pipeline.
+Dependency free and thread safe way to create multi writers and single reader pipeline.
 Best way to use that library is writing bytes in few threads and reading that bytes in another single thread.

 ## How to